-Rowing is a fun and rewarding sport and we’re glad that you’re interested!
-We offer multiple Learn to Row (LTR) classes throughout the year for beginners.
-These classes are the perfect opportunity for beginners to learn rowing.
+You’re interested in rowing.
+Great choice!
+We offer multiple Learn to Row (LTR) classes throughout the year for beginners or people looking for a rowing “refresher” course.
 We hope that you’ll join a class and try the sport.

 What to Expect as a First Time Rower

 We’ll actually start by rowing on ergometers (rowing machines) to understand the fundamentals of the rowing stroke.
 Don’t worry, you’ll be in a boat soon enough.

 The body movements used in the rowing stroke don’t come naturally, so like any new coordinated motion, you’ll have to build up your muscle memory.
 The quickest method for learning is to stretch well and listen to the instructors!

 Port – starboard – waynuff – cox’n – gunnel.
 Yes, those are all terms that you will hear while learning to row, plus several more!
 Rowing uses unique terminology to describe parts of the boat and commands while on the water.

 You’ll probably sweat, but this is not an exercise class.

 The goal of the class is to teach you to row, not burn calories, so we won’t push everyone to their physical limits.
 However, rowing will work various parts of your body so it’s a good thing to feel your muscles working!